Key Facts

 - You can have a surgical procedure, or “vaginoplasty”, or a combination of surgery and dilation.

 Aside from doing nothing, there are three basic approaches to help you expand or create a vagina.
-If you’re thinking about treatment, we recommend that you consider using dilators first.
-All of the surgical options require general anesthesia and the use of dilators after the operation; therefore, surgery is not a quick fix, or a way to avoid the need for using dilators.
+If you’re considering treatment, we recommend using dilators first.
+All of the surgical options require general anesthesia and the use of dilators after the operation; therefore, surgery is not a quick fix or a way to avoid the need for using dilators.

 Accepted Standards of Care

-The American College of Obstetricians and Gynecologists recommend vaginal dilators without surgery as the optimal treatment for creating a vagina.
-Health care providers recognize that this treatment is very effective and is noninvasive, and it does not have the risks associated with surgery and anesthesia.
+The American College of Obstetricians and Gynecologists recommends vaginal dilators without surgery as the optimal treatment for creating a vagina.
+Healthcare providers recognize that this treatment is highly effective and noninvasive, and it does not carry the risks associated with surgery and anesthesia.

-Dilators: Sometimes the use of dilators is referred to as the Frank Method, named after the first health care provider who became famous for introducing a treatment that a young woman could do on her own, in the privacy of her own home.
-The original dilators were made out of glass.
-In the early 1980s, another provider named Dr. Ingram created different size plastic dilators along with a bicycle seat that attached to them.
-Young women were then taught how to dilate using this special seat on a stationary bicycle.
+Dilators: Sometimes the use of dilators is referred to as the Frank Method, named after the first healthcare provider who became famous for introducing a treatment that a young woman could perform on her own, in the privacy of her own home.
 The Gynecology Program at Boston Children’s Hospital does not recommend the Ingram method because it is difficult and awkward to use.

 Is dilator treatment successful?

-Dilator treatment is very successful.
-However, there can be variation in the success of dilator treatment, mainly related to dilator compliance and the teaching and expertise of the health care providers who teach their patients this method.
+Dilator treatment can be very successful.
+However, there can be variation in the success of dilator treatment, mainly related to dilator compliance, teaching, and the expertise of the healthcare providers who instruct their patients on this method.

 How often do I need to see my gynecologist?